Lucg/push-plugin-unity/README.md

 #### Unregistration

-To unregister user from Infobip Push use the folowing method:
+To unregister user from Infobip Push use the following method:

 	InfobipPush.Unregister();